Privacy Policy

 • Comply with legal obligations.

-Required capture settings (including speaker attribution and audio retention) are processed as required service settings for recording/transcription features and are not treated as optional analytics consent.
+Recording/transcription feature requirements (including in-session speaker labeling and audio retention) are processed as core service requirements for audio workflows and are not treated as optional analytics preferences.

-Where permitted by law, we may use de-identified and aggregated data for analytics, product development, operational benchmarking, and commercial planning.
+Where permitted by law, we may use de-identified and aggregated data for analytics, reliability monitoring, and service quality improvements.

 4. How we share information